Package and Sign Your Connector for Distribution

 3. Now you can generate your certificate signing request: keytool -certreq -alias your_alias -keystore your_keystore -file certreq_file

 Keep all files you’ve generated (the key pair, the keystore, and the csr) secure.
-You will need them later.
+You’ll need them later.

 For more information about keytool arguments, see the Java Documentation about keytool on the Oracle website.